 Nobody holds to a belief that they knowingly acknowledge is wrong or inaccurate.
-There is an emotional and identity-defining weight attached to each belief.
+Each belief has an emotional and identity-defining weight attached to it.
 For every incremental increase in resources (time, energy, money, relationships) spent on maintaining a belief, the greater the feeling of attachment and the less likely a person is ever to question the legitimacy of their claim.
 What area of life the belief connects to is incidental, what matters is the felt feeling of attached weight, the degree of importance a person places on it.
-This mounting pressure encourages us to bond together in groups, to spread the weight among the like-minded.
+This mounting pressure encourages us to bond together in groups, to spread the weight among the like-minded, this is the our of mob mentality.

 A mob is any group of people holding to a particular belief or set of beliefs, with the primary purpose being abject support of said belief with a demand for purity.
 This support may masquerade at times under the guise of rational inquiry, with questions often in the form of conspiracy building, but it is the purity standard that makes it into a mob-mentality.
 The belief cannot be questioned and stands as the means to differentiate the ‘true’ from the ‘false’ believers.